Creative Briefs: Guide + Templates & Examples

 Get our marketing creative brief template

-It presents all the elements in the form of a table.
-You can adjust the space dedicated to each element to fit your project’s needs.
+The template presents all the elements in a table and lets you adjust the space dedicated to each element to fit your project’s needs.

 For example, you will probably want to describe the target audience and the tone of voice in more detail than the other elements since these 2 are crucial in organizing a good marketing campaign.